 Heroin abuse becomes yet another potential risk associated with abusing opioids.
 According to New York University, an estimated 25 percent of high school seniors who’ve abused opioids on 40 or more occasions have also experimented with heroin.
 While heroin may well be more potent than opioid drugs, it interacts with the brain and body in the same way.
 These similarities place teenagers at high risk of falling into heroin abuse practices.

 Spotting opioid abuse in your teen early on offers him or her the very best chance of overcoming the damaging effects of these drugs.
 When left untreated, opioid abuse can quickly turn into opioid addiction, especially when heroin enters the picture.

-If you suspect your teen may be engaging in opioid abuse and have further questions about the effects of opioid abuse and addiction, please feel free to call our toll-free helpline at 800-821-3880 to speak with one of our addictions counselors.
+If you suspect your teen may be engaging in opioid abuse and have further questions about the effects of opioid abuse and addiction, please feel free to call our toll-free helpline at 800-821-3880 ( Who Answers?) to speak with one of our addictions counselors.